icme/cme258/class/class1/class1.md

 # Compiling code using a library

 We're going to talk about how to do this with GNU compilers such as `gcc`, `gfortran`, and `g++`.
 If you use a different compiler there may be some differences.
 This section just covers the basics.
 We'll see more examples throughout the class.
-Check out the [code](./code/) folder for examples.
+Check out the [code](./code/) folder.

 In order to tell your compiler to link to a particular library, you need to add a flag to your compile command.
 For example, let's say I want to use the `cos`, which is found in `libm.so` ("libmath").
 In this case your compile command should include `-lm`.
 The general rule is that if the library name is `libfoo.so`, that you should pass `-lfoo` to the compiler.